core-wg/oscore-edhoc/draft-ietf-core-oscore-edhoc.md

 The resulting EDHOC + OSCORE request is in practice the OSCORE Request from {{fig-non-combined}}, as still sent to a protected resource and with the correct CoAP method and options, but with the addition that it also transports EDHOC message_3.

-As EDHOC message_3 may be too large to be included in a CoAP Option, e.g. if containing a large public key certificate chain, it has to be transported in the CoAP payload of the EDHOC + OSCORE request.
+As EDHOC message_3 may be too large to be included in a CoAP Option, e.g., if containing a large public key certificate chain, it has to be transported in the CoAP payload of the EDHOC + OSCORE request.

 The rest of this section specifies how to transport the data in the EDHOC + OSCORE request and their processing order.
 In particular, the use of this approach is explicitly signalled by including an EDHOC Option (see {{edhoc-option}}) in the EDHOC + OSCORE request.
 The processing of the EDHOC + OSCORE request is specified in {{client-processing}} for the Client side and in {{server-processing}} for the Server side.